jimlindstrom/multi_markov_composer/README.md

 statistically plausible output.
 Eventually, I'd like to have a 'surprise critic', which listens to all the other critics and learns about the ebb and flow of intentional surprise.
 This could allow the improvisor to generate much more interesting output.

-## Usage

-     cd improv   # move into the improv sub-project vmpk &      # start 'Virtual Midi Piano Keyboard', which you use to interact with the program ./improv.rb
-     # Wait for the improv'er to finish training
-     # Then, begin playing in VPMK.
-When you don't do anything for a few seconds, it times out and exits

-## Some dependencies:

-     sudo apt-get install libportmidi-dev   # for the ruby wrapper of portmidi sudo apt-get install alsa              # for connecting midi devices to one another sudo modprobe snd-virmidi snd_index=1  # for doing loopback testing